 Choose Your Beneficiaries Your family depends on you for all kinds of things-including your pay.
 Make sure to choose the people and/or estate who receive your AD&D coverage benefit if you die as the result of an accident.
-It is important that you make your beneficiary elections on the Brenntag North America Benefits Center website.
+It is important that you make your beneficiary elections on the Brenntag North America Benefits Center website at yourbenefitsresources.com/brenntag.
 First, gather the Social Security numbers and birth dates for each beneficiary.
-Then, when you're enrolling in AD&D coverage through the Brenntag North America Benefits Center website, you'll be prompted to designate your beneficiaries.
+Then, when you're enrolling in AD&D coverage, you'll be prompted to designate your beneficiaries.
 You can change beneficiaries at any time.
 But if you die and have no beneficiaries on file, the benefit may-or may not-eventually reach the individual(s) you would prefer.
 The result could be a significant delay in payment during an already challenging time for your loved ones.
 Note: You are the beneficiary if you're seriously injured as the result of an accident.
 The benefit paid is based on a percentage of your AD&D coverage amount, depending on your type of loss.
-Things To Consider When deciding whether to enroll in supplemental AD&D coverage, be sure to consider the following: Cost per Paycheck The cost of supplemental AD&D coverage is based on the level of coverage you elect.
-You'll be able to see the cost per paycheck for your options when you enroll through the Brenntag North America Benefits Center website.
+Things To Consider When deciding whether to enroll in voluntary AD&D coverage, be sure to consider the following: Cost per Paycheck The cost of voluntary AD&D coverage is based on the level of coverage you elect.
+You'll be able to see the cost per paycheck for your options when you enroll.
 Your Life Insurance Election(s) Remember that AD&D coverage is intended to help protect your family financially if you or a covered family member dies or suffers a serious injury resulting from an accident.
 Because AD&D coverage pays a benefit only in the event of an accident, it is not a substitute for life insurance.
 Disability Could you pay your bills if an illness or injury prevented you from working?
 Disability benefits can help.
 Disability benefits are administered by MetLife.